nzilbb/jLDADMM/README.md

 	$ java -jar jar/jLDADMM.jar -model Eval -label test/corpus.LABEL -dir test -prob testDMM.theta

-The above commands will produce the clustering scores for the `testLDA.theta` and `testDMM.theta` files in the `test` folder, separately.
+The above commands will produce the clustering scores for files `testLDA.theta` and `testDMM.theta`  in the `test` folder, separately.
 The following command

 	$ java -jar jar/jLDADMM.jar -model Eval -label test/corpus.LABEL -dir test -prob theta

-will produce the clustering scores for all the document-to-topic distribution files with their names ending in `theta`.
-In this case, the distribution files are `testLDA.theta` and `testDMM.theta`.
-It also provides the mean and standard deviation of the clustering scores.
+will produce the clustering scores for all document-to-topic distribution files with their names ending in `theta`.
+In this case, they are are `testLDA.theta` and `testDMM.theta`.
+The command also provides the mean and standard deviation of the clustering scores.

-To improve evaluation scores (for example, 5% absolute improvements in clustering and classification tasks), the users might consider combining the LDA and DMM topic models with word embeddings [3] \(source codes [HERE](https://github.com/datquocnguyen/LFTM)\).
+To improve evaluation scores, the users might consider combining the LDA and DMM topic models with word embeddings [3] \(source codes [HERE](https://github.com/datquocnguyen/LFTM)\).

-###References
+### References

 [1]   David M. Blei, Andrew Y. Ng, and Michael I. Jordan.
 2003.
 Latent Dirichlet Allocation.
 Journal of Machine Learning Research, 3:993–1022.